bitcoin-sv-specs/op_return/03-BITFILES-file-storage-protocol.md

 - Associate bitcoin address as an identifier for each file and to verify file ownership for updates.
 - Handle files larger than current transaction limit.
 - Handle multiple small files and related files in a single transaction.
-- Support for content encodings.
+- Support for media type and content encodings.
 - Support for content encryption and compression methods.
 - Support for content replacement and incremental file updates (diffs).
-- Support file metadata.
-- Use PUSHDATA framing to facilitate block explorer access to key fields.
+- Use PUSHDATA parameter framing including null parameters.
-- Use Bitcom to register and manage protocol identifier.
+- Use Bitcom to register and manage protocol identifiers.
 - Resist attacks: Easily verify ownership and any attempted content updates.
-- Minimal overhead and complexity.
+- Minimal overhead and complexity ;-)

 ## Description: